GLOBAL MARKETS-Stocks fall, bonds gain on Greek fears

 By Herbert Lash

-The concerns over Europe added to those of U.S. and global economies turning softer.
-Oil prices and the Dow Jones industrial average fell for a sixth straight session.
-The slide in equity markets nearly wiped out this year's gains for European shares.
+The concerns over Europe added to those of U.S and global economies turning softer.
+The turmoil put the Dow Jones industrial average on track for a sixth day of losses and nearly wiped out this year's gains for European shares.

-The festering debt crisis prompted investors to favor the dollar and seek safety in government debt.
-Gold touched a four-month low that all but erased its gains for 2012, while the euro fell for an eighth straight session to a 3 1/2-month low.
+Oil prices slid for a sixth straight session as gold also fell, touching a four-month low that all but erased its gains for 2012 as the euro zone debt crisis prompted investors to favor the dollar and government debt.

-The Nasdaq briefly turned positive, the S&P rose to break-even and U.S. Treasuries trimmed gains on speculation Greece would get money from a euro zone bailout fund.
-But stocks retreated after the board of the European Financial Stability Facility agreed to a scheduled 5.2 billion euro payment.
-ID:nB5E8FA01M]
+But U.S. and European stocks pared losses on hopes Greece was likely to get a bailout payment.

+"That is creating some complacency here.
+People think, 'Oh, this Greek thing is going to get worked out.'"

+Stocks on Wall Street had tumbled more than 1 percent earlier in the session, with the S&P 500 hitting a two-month low.

-In Europe, investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent, on worries over how Spain's banks would meet government demands for a hefty recapitalization.
+Investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent on worries over how Spain's banks would meet government demands for a hefty recapitalization.

 Spain will demand banks set aside another 35 billion euros ($45 billion) against loans to the ailing building sector, financial sources said.
 Huge bank losses have raised fears that the country may need an international bailout.